ShMcK/WebpackAngularDemos/Part1/README.md

 #### Add Dependencies

 Bootstrap will get messy if we keep loading all our dependencies in there.
-Let's load them seperately.
+Let's load them in a separate file called `vendor.js`.

 /app/core/bootstrap.js